 Step 2

-Select Course Content and then select a course module that contains content related to one of the supported OWASP Top 10 vulnerabilities:
+Select Course Content and then select a course module that contains content related to one of the supported vulnerabilities:

 - Access Control: Missing Function Level Access Control